dpizarrow/AventurasDeMarcoyLuis/README.md

 # AventurasdeMarcosyLuis

+**NOTE:** This repo is a work in progress of the final project for the course "Design and Programming Methodologies"

 ## Logic of the program

 - The interface ICharacter contains the most important parameters of both Players and Enemies: HP, DEF, ATK, y el LVL.
 The interface also contains the getters and setters for these parameters